This week I’m sharing with you a picture of the road to Aguas Calientes, Peru. Taken by Brianne Miers from A Traveling Life Blog.

 The catch was that we had to travel by bus, which would take twice as long as the train.
 “It can’t be that bad, right?”
 I asked my friend.

-It was bad.
-For more than six hours in an un-airconditioned, dusty and cramped van, 14 other tourists and I braced ourselves against seats, ceiling and anything else we could grab onto as we flew around hairpin turns on the 70-mile journey.
+For more than six hours in an un-airconditioned, dusty and cramped van, 14 other tourists and I braced ourselves against seats, ceiling and anything else we could grab onto as we flew around the hairpin turns the 70-mile journey.

 Only the brave among us dared to look out the windows – there were no guardrails to keep us from plummeting down the steep slope to the valley below – and we frequently came face-to-face with trucks travelling in the opposite direction, resulting in some terrifying manoeuvring on the narrow dirt road.